 NeoClouds: The Next Generation of AI Infrastructure

-What Is a NeoCloud?
+What Is a Neocloud?

-Core Attributes
+Core Attributes of a Neocloud

-- GPU-Centric Architecture
+GPU-Centric Architecture

-NeoCloud providers often publish a single per-GPU hourly rate that includes networking, storage, and support, eliminating complex billing surprises. - Rapid Elasticity
+NeoCloud providers often publish a single per-GPU hourly rate that includes networking, storage, and support, eliminating complex billing surprises.

 What’s Driving Rapid NeoCloud Growth?

-1. GPU Infrastructure Is Now the Norm
+GPU Infrastructure Is Now the Norm

 As the scale and complexity of AI models continue to grow, general-purpose CPUs are no longer sufficient for training and inference workloads.
-Modern AI development—particularly in fields like generative AI, computer vision, and large language models—demands highly parallel compute architectures optimized for massive data throughput.
+The increasing demand for AI training and AI inference workloads is driving the adoption of specialized infrastructure.

-2. Trillion-Dollar AI Market Expansion
+Trillion-Dollar AI Market Expansion

-3. Government Investment at Historic Scale
+Government Investments at Historic Scale

 - United States: The Stargate Initiative marks an unprecedented federal commitment to AI infrastructure, with up to $500 billion allocated over four years.
 The program kicks off with an immediate $100 billion investment, targeting the development of national compute hubs, sovereign AI capabilities, and strategic public-private partnerships.
 This initiative reflects growing recognition that AI leadership is critical to economic competitiveness and national security.